jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/non-repudiation/extensive-logs.md

   The historical status never expires.
   These logs cannot be modified.

-- **ASM's error tracking system:**
+- **ARM's error tracking system:**
-  ASM provides real-time logging of errors that occur in its production environments.
+  ARM provides real-time logging of errors that occur in its production environments.
   It is especially useful for quickly detecting new errors and hacking attempts.